ucd-cws/arcproject-wq-processing/new_sonde_notes.md

         coordinate information before running further
     - Workflow-wise, should we assume "Lat" and "Lon" are the fields, or should we have a field name option in the tool

+5. Do we need to correct this data, and if we don't, will our other items work on non-corrected data?
+I think they let you select any variable, but worth confirming.